tuhinbhowmick/tech-immersion-data-ai/README.md

-# Tech Immersion Mega Data & AI Workshop
+# Tech Immersion Mega Data & AI Workshop (Updated)

 ## Setup: Connecting to your VM with Remote Desktop